 - eat a Paella: you will find paella everywhere in Spain but here is where it was born and we confirm, in Valencia we had the best paella (remember: paella valenciana is with meat)

 - exploring the hip barrio of Ruzafa, just in the South of city center.
-Here an interesting guide I found
+Here an interesting guide about Ruzafa I found on the web

 - drinking an Agua de Valencia: fresh and sweet, it is also quite alcoholic..!